espm-157/website/index.md

 ESPM-157 seeks to introduce students to cutting-edge skills in data science and computer coding, including GitHub, reproducible notebooks, databases, data visualization, geospatial analysis and more in an inclusive and hands-on collaborative setting.
-See our [syllabus](https://espm-157.carlboettiger.info/overview/syllabus.html) and [schedule overview](https://espm-157.carlboettiger.info/overview/schedule.html) for details. _Please see_ [enrollment](https://espm-157.carlboettiger.info/overview/syllabus.html#enrollment) if you questions about getting into this course!
+See our syllabus and overview (links below or on the side menu). _Please see_ the enrollment section on the syllabus if you questions about getting into this course!

 ## Links